A Permutation-based Model for Crowd Labeling: Optimal Estimation and Robustness: Background and model formulation

 In this section, we introduce the criteria used to evaluate estimators in this paper.
 In formal terms, an estimator $\anshat$ is a measurable function that maps any observation matrix $\obs$ to a vector in the Boolean hypercube $\{-1,1\}^{\numques}$.
 The most popular way of assessing the performance of such an estimator is in terms of its (normalized) \emph{Hamming error} where $\indicator{\anshat_j \neq \ansstar_j}$ denotes a binary indicator which takes the value $1$ if $\anshat_j \neq \ansstar_j$, and $0$ otherwise.
 A potential deficiency of the Hamming error is that it places a uniform weight on each question.
 As mentioned earlier, there are applications of crowdsourcing in which some subset of the questions are very difficult, and no hired worker can answer reliably.
 In such settings, any estimator will have an inflated Hamming error, not due to any particular deficiencies of the estimator, but rather due to the intrinsic hardness of the assigned collection of questions.
 This error inflation will obscure possible differences between estimators.

-With this issue in mind, we propose an alternative error measure that weights the Hamming error with the difficulty of each task.
+{Our goal in choosing an appropriate loss function is to allow for evaluation and comparison of various estimators.} Thus, with the aforementioned issue in mind, we an alternative error measure that weights the Hamming error with the difficulty of each task.
 A more general class of error measures takes the form

 for some function $\Psi\!:\!
 [0,1]^{\numwork} \rightarrow \reals_+$ which captures the difficulty of estimating the answer to a question.

 \paragraph*{The $\probmxstar$-loss:} In order to choose a suitable function $\Psi$, we note that past work on the Dawid-Skene model~\cite{karger2011iterative, karger2011budget, ghosh2011moderates, gao2013minimax, dalvi2013aggregating} has shown that the quantity